kjaymiller/sd-police-call-observability/README.md

 Check out the [Contribution Guidelines](./CONTRIBUTING.md)

 ## Download the Datasets
+This repo does not contain any of the data (as it's kinda large)

-Use <./download_datasets.py> to download one or more years of data.
+- Use [download_datasets.py](./download_datasets.py) to download one or more years of data.

+## Getting the address geoJSON Data

+The geoJSON data that we will use is from <https://openaddresses.io>.
+You will need to make an account to download this data.

+**NOTE**: This dataset can update.
+I would recommend that if your data seems to be getting less accurate, I would suggest that you update your geoJSON file.